SiemdeNijs/packetcrypt_rs_SNcomp/README.md

 These packetcrypt miners are pre-compiled by Siem, with custom flags and tinkering.
 Use at your own risk.
 No warranty.
 No support.

-The official repo can be found here: https://github.com/cjdelisle/packetcrypt_rs

 * include jemalloc flag for supported devices
 * upward to ~100 % performance gains vs packetcrypt_rs pre-compiled miners

-(highest increasements seen by EPYC, 5950x, Intel E-series users)
 * different compiling workflow to achieve a more stable experience (hopefully)
 * will be tinkered with in future releases for more custom optimizations

+- Highest increasements seen by EPYC, 5950x, Intel E-series users reported via Discord/PKT Chat
+- Your milegae may vary.
+But, every penny counts
+- The official repo can be found here: https://github.com/cjdelisle/packetcrypt_rs

 ### 🚀 Wish to install WSL for the best performance on a Windows host ?

 The most convential way is described in detail here for WSL: